-“While this data stresses the importance of germline genetic testing in young-onset colorectal cancer patients, it also again shows that the majority of these cancers are not due to a hereditary cancer syndrome,” says David Liska, MD, a colorectal surgeon and Director of the Cleveland Clinic Center for Young-Onset Colorectal Cancer.
-“Understanding the drivers for the rise in young-onset colorectal without a known germline pathogenic variant is a critical first step to allow for improved treatments and prevention.”
+“While this data stresses the importance of germline genetic testing in early-onset colorectal cancer patients, it also again shows that the majority of these cancers are not due to a hereditary cancer syndrome,” says David Liska, MD, a colorectal surgeon and Director of the Cleveland Clinic Center for Young-Onset Colorectal Cancer.
+“Understanding the drivers for the rise in early-onset colorectal cancer without a known germline pathogenic variant is a critical first step to allow for improved treatments and prevention.”

-Some studies indicate that tumors in young-onset colorectal cancer (yoCRC) patients have more aggressive biology, but to date the evidence is conflicting and contributing factors are poorly understood.
-Although recent papers indicate that there is no major difference in the genomic landscape between young- and “average” onset disease (defined as age 60 or older), many questions remain: What are the drivers of colorectal cancer in young people?
+Some studies indicate that tumors in early-onset colorectal cancer (eoCRC) patients have more aggressive biology, but to date the evidence is conflicting and contributing factors are poorly understood.
+Although recent papers indicate that there is no major difference in the genomic landscape between early- and “average” onset disease (defined as age 60 or older), many questions remain: What are the drivers of colorectal cancer in young people?
 Does the disease differ from traditional average age-of-onset disease beyond accelerated carcinogenesis?
 And what are the appropriate screening and treatment methods?

-Cleveland Clinic Hematology/Oncology Fellow Thejus Jayakrishnan, MD, was recognized by ASCO with the 2023 Gastrointestinal Cancers Symposium Conquer Cancer Merit Award for his research examining metabolomic differences between young onset (yoCRC) and average onset (aoCRC) cases.
+Cleveland Clinic Hematology/Oncology Fellow Thejus Jayakrishnan, MD, was recognized by ASCO with the 2023 Gastrointestinal Cancers Symposium Conquer Cancer Merit Award for his research examining metabolomic differences between early onset (eoCRC) and average onset (aoCRC) cases.

 The goal of the study was to evaluate if the metabolomics or metabolism of patients who develop colorectal cancer at a younger age are distinct from those who develop it at a later age.
 If researchers can identify signatures that suggest certain environmental factors or other differences, that data could be used to develop better screening, prognostic and treatment strategies.

-“We believe the increase in young-onset disease may be related to deleterious environmental exposures,” says Dr. Jayakrishnan.
+“We believe the increase in early-onset disease may be related to deleterious environmental exposures,” says Dr. Jayakrishnan.
 “Whether that’s due to diet, lifestyle, environmental or other factors, we don’t yet know.”